Planing for moving to Turkey?

 If you wish to stay in Turkey as a tourist for longer than 90 days, you can do so, but only by obtaining a short-term residence permit.
 This is fairly simple.
 See below.

-People wishing to visit Turkey to meet clients and/or discuss business matters can do so as tourists.
-There is no separate ‘business visitor’ visa.
+People wishing to visit Turkey to meet clients and/or discuss business matters can do so as tourists. or moving to Turkey for business propose, There is no separate ‘business visitor’ visa.

 However, if you want to visit Turkey for other ‘business’ purposes, you will need a working visa for which there are various requirements.
 For example, journalists have a particular type of visa, people filming or conducting scientific research have a different kind of visa, as do people coming to Turkey for teaching, and lorry (truck) drivers.
 See below for more details.